 As a note, these graphs are incomplete.
 They do not account for people who identify as mixed, Native American, or Pacific Islander as the 2013 Census does.
 However, the graphics nonetheless offer valuable assessments for a comprehensive look at the patterns we’re dealing with when it comes to voting in Los Angeles.

 Based on the data, we can see that elections start early through the registration of voters.
 In terms of eligible voters, whites outnumber their non-white counterparts by considerable margins at 47%, or nearly half of all registrations.
 However, the combined population of non-white registered voters is slightly larger at 52%.

-Assuming that each of these voters hold a place on the vote-by-mail list, as is standard procedure, the potential for at least a reasonable turnout of the vote either by mail or on election day is there.
-However, when it comes to actually returning the ballot before election day, white Senior citizens make up for more than half of all returned ballots at 64.7%; the non-white population on the other hand, makes up for just 35.7% of returns.
+Assuming that each of these voters hold a place on the vote-by-mail list –as is standard procedure– the potential for at least a reasonable turnout of the vote either by mail or on election day is there.

-From this, since we already know that Senior white or Anglo Seniors rock the vote-by-mail in a league of their own, we can see from this second graphic that these folks are overwhelmingly a group of homeowners, outnumbering apartment renters by essentially 58%.
+From here, since we already know that Senior white voters make up for nearly half of all returned ballots with 44% of the share, we can also see from this second graphic that these folks are overwhelmingly a group of homeowners, outnumbering apartment renters by essentially 58%.

-In essence, then, based on the information available to us all, what’s clear about politics in Los Angeles is that while most of its constituents or the “minority majority” is stuck in traffic somewhere, a network of mostly Senior white homeowners is largely responsible for electing the city’s officials and policy-making.
+Based on the information presented by these graphics, then, what’s clear about politics in Los Angeles is that while most of its constituents, or the 52% of eligible voters are stuck in traffic somewhere, a swath of mostly Senior white homeowners are electing the city’s officials and policy-making decisions.

 Isn’t that something?!
 But of course there’s more the story; again soon.